Lagun Ein: Coming to prominence

+Ma Than Lon got his surprise promotion to be "Smin Lagun Ein" from King Razadarit.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon, 1946 printed edition.

-Chronicles provide no information about his early life except that his personal name was Ma Than-Lon (မသံလုံ, /my/).
+Chronicles provide no information about his early life except that his personal name was Ma-than-Lon (မသံလုံံ, /my/).
 His first mention in the Razadarit Ayedawbon chronicle comes as an officer in the Hanthawaddy military under the command of Minister-General Thamein Than-Byat in 1387–1388.
 According to the Burmese encyclopedia Myanma Swezon Kyan, he was from a place called Atut, in the Than-Lan township.

 At any rate, Than-Lon took part in King Razadarit campaign against the Martaban province (present-day Mon State and southeastern Bago Region.)
 Than-Lon first made his name in the second battle of Tari when he successfully led the defense of the town against the forces of Martaban.
 Impressed, the king ordered him to lead a mission to assassinate Ma Gyaing, governor of nearby Thanmaung town.
 Than-Lon returned with Ma Gyaing's head.

 Razadarit went on to conquer the entire Martaban province in 1388.
 After a brutal campaign that left the conquered region starving and ravaged, the victorious king handed out lavish awards and fiefdoms to his key officers.
 He appointed Than-Byat governor of Donwun with the title of Thamein Byat Za.
 The king also appointed Than-Lon governor of Taikkala, with the title of Lagun Ein ("He Who Is Powerful Like Sakra").
 The king also gave him May Hnin Kaythaya, daughter of the rebellious viceroy Sam Lek of Donwun.